Skip to main content

 PropertyNotes

 valueThe plaintext to store.
 Sent only on create and update.
-The API never returns it back; reads expose null.
+The API never returns it back.

 What secrets are used for